sahyadriensis: named for the Western Ghats mountains which are also known by the alternative name ‘Sahyadri’.

 Base dimensions of at least 80 ∗ 30 cm or equivalent are required.

-Since it naturally occurs in relatively pristine habitats it’s intolerant to accumulation of organic pollutants and requires more-or-less spotless water in order to thrive.
-Though torrent-like conditions are unnecessary it also does best if there is a high proportion of dissolved oxygen and moderate water movement.
-Weekly water changes of 30-50% tank volume should be considered routine.
+Since it naturally occurs in relatively pristine habitats it’s intolerant to accumulation of organic pollutants and requires more-or-less spotless water in order to thrive, meaning weekly water changes of 30-50% tank volume should be considered routine.

 Hardness: 36 – 268 ppm